 Early maturity with a moderate yield.
 Primary use for salads and very good for boiling.
 Also good for making French fries and potato chips but not good for baking.
 Excellent storage.

 Mid-season maturity with a high yield of large tubers.
 The white flesh is perfect for frying, boiling, mashing or baking.
+Considered one of the best potatoes for making French fries and potato chips.
 Stores well.